A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

 \subsection{The $J$-homomorphism}

 The $J$-homomorphism is an $E_\infty$-map

 where $\Pic(\bS)$ is the classifying space of stable sphere bundles.
-If one takes the group completion of $\coprod\limits_{n}BO(n)$, $\bZ\times BO$, then one can uniquely extends $J$ (up to a contractible space of choices) to an $\Omega^\infty$-map from $\bZ\times BO$ to $\Pic(\bS)$.
-By the Thom construction, every vector bundle gives rise to a stable sphere bundle, and $J$ is the map between the corresponding classifying spaces.
+If one takes the group completion of $\coprod\limits_{n}BO(n)$, $\bZ\times BO$, then one can uniquely extend $J$ (up to a contractible space of choices) to an $\Omega^\infty$-map from $\bZ\times BO$ to $\Pic(\bS)$.
+By the Thom construction, every vector bundle gives rise to a stable sphere bundle, and $J$ is the map between the classifying space of stable vector bundles to the classifying space of stable sphere bundles.

 There are several equivalent models of $J$ to express its $E_\infty$-structure.
+A model of $J$ as an infinite loop space map from $G$ to $\Pic(\bS)$ is given as follows (cf. \cite{Lurie-circle} for the complex $J$-homomorphism).
+Let $\Vect_{\bR}^{\simeq}$ be the topologically enriched category of real finite dimensional vector spaces, with morphisms being linear isomorphisms.
+The direct sum of vector spaces makes $N(\Vect_{\bR}^{\simeq})$ into a symmetric monoidal $\infty$-groupoid.
+For any $V\in \Vect_{\bR}^{\simeq}$, let $V^c$ be the one-point compactification of $V$ (with the marked point at $\infty$).
+The functor $V\mapsto \Sigma^\infty V^c$ of forming $\bS$-lines determines the symmetric monoidal functor

-Here we give a model of $J$ using correspondences for sheaves.
+Here we give an equivalent model of $J$ using correspondences for sheaves.
 Let

 be the vector bundle projection, where $G_N, VG_N$ are defined in (\ref{eq: intro G_N, VG_N}).
-Since $G$ and $VG$ are commutative topological monoids, their local system categories $\Loc(G;\Sp)$ and $\Loc(VG;\Sp)$ are equipped with the convolution symmetric monoidal structures (using $!$-pullback and $!$-pushforward).
+Since $G$ and $VG$ are commutative topological monoids, their local system categories $\Loc(G;\Sp)$ and $\Loc(VG;\Sp)$ are equipped with the convolution symmetric monoidal structures from the symmetric monoidal functor

+This will agree with the symmetric monoidal structure defined in Subsection \ref{subsec: intro, application, correspondences} using correspondences in the 1-category of locally compact Hausdorff spaces and then taking inverse limits (\ref{eq: intro LocVG}).
 Then $J$ can be viewed as a commutative algebra object in $\Loc(G;\Sp)$ whose costalks are isomorphic to suspensions of the sphere spectrum.
+We have the following result proved in Subsection \ref{Appendix subsec: proof of J}.